raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Press the button to capture the first frame, then rearrange the animation subject and press the button again to capture each subsequent frame.

-1. Once all the frames have been captured, press `Ctrl + C` which will terminate the program.
+1. Once all the frames have been captured, press `Ctrl + C` to terminate the program.

 1. Open the `animation` folder in the file manager to see your stills collection.